soumithdevops/kubernetespractice/README.md

-Loadbalancer-  Where it provisions a load balancer for our application in supported cloud providers TargetPort(pod port)—>port(Service port)——>Nodeport(port on node) List services
+Loadbalancer-  Where it provisions a load balancer for our application in supported cloud providers TargetPort(pod port)—>port(Service port)——>Nodeport(port on node) List services kubectl get services kubectl describe service kubernetes
-Kubectl get services
-kubectl describe service kubernetes
 Default Service is ClusterIP
-Loadbalcers like Jproxy or nginx
+Loadbalancers like Jproxy or nginx